JuliaKleber/MastermindReactNative/README.md

 - ColorPicker: Allows the player to select a color.
 - CurrentGuessTrial: Represents the current guess that has not yet been submitted by the user.
 - OldGuessTrial: Represents a single guess attempt that has already been submitted by the user.
-- Instruction: Displays the game rules and
+- Instruction: Displays the game rules and instructions.

 ## Author